My children’s stories tell true historical and “could-be-true” legendary tales. Contemporary stories usually spring from my personal life.

 Zheng He, Chinese Muslim Explorer was a 14th century Chinese explorer of huge accomplishments, with a fleet of 3,000 ships.
 Each dwarfed any ship used by European explorers.
 The change of emperors during his time completely altered the course of China’s relationship with the rest of the world.

-Elizabeth Key of Jamestown written in honor of the New York Times’ 1619 Project.
+Elizabeth Key of Jamestown was written in honor of the New York Times’ 1619 Project.
 On the 400th anniversary of the beginning of American slavery, the Project aims to “reframe the country’s history by placing the consequences of slavery and the contributions of black Americans at the very center of our national narrative.”
 Elizabeth’s mother most likely arrived in America in 1619 along with her owner, Thomas Key.
 The evolution from indentured black and white servants to black slavery can be observed in Elizabeth’s story.

 Isle of Devils is based on the historical wreck of the Jamestown-bound “Sea Venture” at Bermuda, which was known as the “Isle of Devils.”
 Samuel fearlessly researches the reason for the demonic sounds and debunks the stories told by Spanish sailors because they didn’t understand who or what was making the noises.